postmannen/steward/README.md

 Nodename: Are the hostname of the device.
 This do not have to be resolvable via DNS, it is just a unique name for the host to receive the message.

 Command/Event: Are type of message sent. `command` or `event`.
-Description of the differences are mentioned earlier.
+Description of the differences are mentioned earlier.\
+Info: The command/event which is called a MessageType are present in both the Subject structure and the Message structure.
+The reason for this is that it is used both in the naming of a subject, and in the message for knowing what kind of message it is and how to handle it.

 Method: Are the functionality the message provide.
 Example could be `shellcommand` or `syslogforwarding`